Originally published in: Turtle Soup (Vol. 1) #1

 Written, inked and lettered: C.A.
 Stormon

-As the Turtles and the Varmints (Lucky the aviator rabbit, a detective hamster (?) and a samurai duck) both round the same corner, Leonardo and Lucky smack headfirst into each other.
+As the Turtles and the Varmints (Lucky the Rabbiteer, Ninja Duck and Nails the hamster detective) both round the same corner, Leonardo and Lucky smack headfirst into each other.
 Neither leader is willing to admit fault and both demand satisfaction for the slight.
 Both groups fight, but prove equally matched in battle.
 Leonardo comes up with a solution of his own; he’ll act as ref while his brothers and the Varmints compete in a rooftop relay race.

-Mike and the hamster are first off the line and scale the nearest building via the fire escape.
+Mike and Nails are first off the line and scale the nearest building via the fire escape.
 They leap off the first roof and onto the second, but come in too fast and crash into the next members of the relay.

 Eventually, they tag Lucky and Donatello, who race across the roof and leap down into the alley where the finish line awaits.
 They smash into craters in the concrete.
-Leonardo declares the race a tie, but the detective hamster insists that Lucky was first.
+Leonardo declares the race a tie, but Nails insists that Lucky was first.

-*The Blazing Tales Varmints appeared, from what I can dig up online, in precisely two other comics: Varmints #1 and Varmints Special #1, published by Blue Comet Press in 1987.
+*The Blazing Tales Varmints appeared, from what I can dig up online, in barely a handful of other comics: Varmints #1, Varmints Special #1, and back-up strips in L.I.F.E.
+Brigade #1 and #2, all published by Blue Comet Press in 1987.